whoward/docs/markdown/reference/common_errors.md

 ##Invalid credentials

-A variation of the following error message will be thrown by your test:
+A variation of the following error message will be shown by your test:
 ```
 Sauce Labs Authentication Error.
 You used username 'None' and access key 'None' to authenticate, which are not valid Sauce Labs credentials.